Spanish Graduate Program

-· Full payment of tuition and fees
+- full payment of tuition and fees ($75,000-$114,000 at 2023 rates)

-· Full payment of single-person coverage under the University’s student health insurance plan
+- full payment of single-person health insurance

 Graduate Admissions

 To apply for graduate study in the Department of Spanish, Italian and Portuguese, you must submit your application and materials online to the Graduate School of Arts and Sciences (GSAS).
 The Graduate School will no longer accept hard copy applications.
 The department does not require any materials in addition to those required by GSAS.
 For admissions information, including important deadlines, please visit the Graduate School's website.
+The evaluation rubric used by the department committee is available in the "Supporting Documents" of our governance page.

-Students applying to and accepted into the graduate program must hold a B.A. in Spanish (or a closely related discipline) or the equivalent foreign degree.
-The process is the same for students who also hold an M.A. degree or its equivalent.
+Students applying to and accepted into the graduate program must hold a BA in Spanish (or a closely related discipline) or the equivalent foreign degree.
+The process is the same for students who also hold an MA degree or its equivalent.

 Students will follow the course of study outlined in the Graduate Record.
-Students with a B.A. will earn an M.A. in Spanish as they progress towards the Ph.D.
-The option of a terminal M.A. degree is Spanish is only open to self-funded students.
+Students with a BA will earn an MA in Spanish as they progress towards the PhD.
+The option of a terminal MA degree is Spanish is only open to self-funded students.

-The admissions deadline for 2021-2022 is January 15, 2023.
+The admissions deadline for 2024-2025 is January 15, 2024.

 Doctorate of Philosophy (Ph.D.) in Spanish